 Arterial Stiffness Testing:

 - Description: This test will measure blood pressure while laying down in bed and assess stiffness of central arteries.
-During this test, a blood pressure cuff will be positioned around your right arm and leg and a small transducer resembling a pen is placed on the skin on the side of the neck.
+During this test, blood pressure will be measured using a blood pressure cuff, and arterial stiffness will be assessed using a leg cuff while a small transducer resembling a pen will gently press on your neck.
 The blood pressure cuffs will inflate and deflate while the speed and direction of blood flow through the carotid artery will be measured by the transducer.
 No physical discomfort should be experienced during this test.
-There are no known risks associated with the Doppler ultrasound used in this technique.
+There are no known risks associated with this technique.

 - Test guidelines: N/A